 The headset arrives in a simple cardboard packaging – nothing special.
 It looks stylish, the earlobes are pretty soft and it does not feel or smell like a cheap product.
 A simple carrier bag is included.
 It offers room for the USB dongle and some cables.
 It has a really tight fit, though.
 Therefore I find it hard to put the collapsed headset in it.
 The also included docking station is heavier than it looks but I like that.

 Sound Quality (and common mistakes)

-The first time I put the headset on to get an idea of the sound quality, it did not perform good.
-I was pretty disappointed about the bad sound quality for its high-price.
+The first time I put the headset on to get an idea of the sound quality, it did not perform well.
+I was pretty disappointed about the bad sound quality for its high price.
 But after a lot of testing I found out that it can be operated in 3 different modes: